fltk/fltk/README.CMake.txt

  2.2.1  CMake Specific Configuration Options
 ---------------------------------------------

-There are only four CMake options that you typically want to specify.
+There are only a few CMake options that you typically want to specify.
 Each option has a specific ":type" setting which is kind of optional but should usually be specified in scripts.